-- The data centre goes from the back office to the front door, from a cost centre to a revenue engine.
+- The data center goes from the back office to the front door, from a cost centre to a revenue engine.

-- The data centre is without walls, it can scale out as easily as scaling up or down.
+- The data center is without walls, it can scale out as easily as scaling up or down.

-- The network IS the data centre, and the data centre is the network.
+- The network IS the data center, and the data center is the network.
 The applications, where appropriate, are network aware and the network is aware of the application and its needs.
 Network services, security and QoS can be attached to, and move with, each application.